-Shares that count towards the guidelines include shares actually owned, RSUs regardless if vested, vested PSUs and shares acquired from the exercise of stock options.
+Shares that count towards the guidelines include shares actually owned, RSUs regardless if vested, shares issued to settle vested PSUs and shares acquired from the exercise of stock options.

 The guidelines do not provide a time frame by which ownership must be achieved.
 However, until the ownership level under the guidelines is met, the NEO must hold at least 50% of any net shares he or she receives upon the exercise of options or upon the delivery of any RSU or PSU awards.
-As of July 1, 2019, all NEOs who are subject to these guidelines satisfy these requirements.
+As of July 1, 2020, all NEOs who are subject to these guidelines satisfy these requirements.